-This article provides details about UNMS's generic key and how it works, as well as describing the fundamentals of the device registration process.
+This article provides details about the UISP generic key and how it works, as well as describing the fundamentals of the device registration process.

-- Also please note that UNMS doesn't support older airMAX devices with firmware versions 4.x, 5.x or 7.x.
+Also please note that UISP doesn't support older airMAX devices with firmware versions 4.x, 5.x, or 7.x.

 Table of Contents

-- Behind the Scenes: How Does the UNMS Key Work?
+- Behind the Scenes: How Does the UISP Key Work?

 - How to Manually Register a Device via Device UI